smahjoub/good-for-nothing-projects/metic/README.md

 If both players have 6 games, then the next game is a tie-break.

 The winner of the tie-breaker game wins the set.

-## Win the match
-To win the match, a player must win 3 sets.